12 Minute Read

 2. Pocket $400 by skipping the theme park and visiting a natural park instead.

-A one-day ticket price for a theme park can range from about $50 to over $100 (thank you, Disney).
-That means a family of four could pay anywhere from $280 to $400 for just one day of fun!
-Keep your cash and visit a state park in the great outdoors.
-Many parks are free or only charge a minimal entry fee per carload.
+Again, who knows when theme parks will even open this summer.
+But once they do open, skipping a trip can save you major bucks.
+The one-day ticket price for a theme park ranges from about $50 to well over $100 (thank you, Disney).
+That means a family of four could pay anywhere from $200–400 for just one single day of fun.
+Sheesh!
+Keep your cash and visit a state park in the great outdoors instead.
+Many parks are free or only charge a small entry fee per carload.

-Skipping the car wash six times this summer could save you $60 to $100!
+Skipping the car wash six times this summer could save you $60–100!
+So grab the kids, get the suds, and start cleaning your own wheels.
+Or, let the nice summer rain take care of the job for you once in a while.
 Every week that you’d usually drive through a car wash, transfer $10 into your summer savings account.

 5. Save nearly 20% on energy costs by caulking your windows and doors.

-Your mom was right: there’s no need to air condition the entire neighborhood.
-So seal your doors and windows to reduce strain on your air conditioner—it just might help you save up to 20% on your energy costs!(1)
+Your mom was right: There’s no need to air condition the entire neighborhood by forgetting to close your windows and doors.
+So go a step further and seal your doors and windows.
+This will help your air conditioner not have to work overtime—and it just might help you save up to 20% on your energy costs!1

+Spring cleaning is in full swing!
 Clean out your closets and take your pre-loved threads to a consignment shop, or sell your clothes from the comfort of your own home through an online marketplace like thredUP or Poshmark.
-Take the money you make and put it toward new school clothes for your kids!
+You can put the money you make toward new school clothes for your kids in the fall or just add it to your summer savings fund.

 7. Take advantage of a tax-free weekend and save hundreds on big purchases.

-Check to see if your state (or one near you) offers tax savings for back-to-school purchases.
-If so, wait until the tax-free weekend to make big purchases on school supplies, computers and clothes.
-It’s amazing how much tax can add up when you’re buying new wardrobes for those growing kids!
+Check to see if your state (or one near you) offers tax savings for back-to-school buys.
+If so, wait until the tax-free weekend to buy things like school supplies, computers and clothes.
+It’s pretty outrageous how much taxes can add to your total price tag.
+So if you can swing it, just hold off until tax-free weekend to make those big purchases.

 10. Use coupons.

-Making your own meals is usually healthier and more cost efficient than dining out, especially in the summer when fresh fruit and vegetables are everywhere.
+Making your own meals is usually healthier and way cheaper than dining out, especially in the summer when fresh fruits and vegetables are everywhere (you could even grow you own!).
 Instead of going out to eat every day with your buddies, try making your own lunch two or three times a week.
-You could save $20 to $30 each week, which adds up to $200 to $300 over the course of the summer.
+You could save $20–30 each week, which adds up to $200–300 over the course of the summer.

 12. Skip the professional repairs and do it yourself.

 Plenty of online tutorials teach you the basics of do-it-yourself jobs.
-Before you pick up the phone and call the professionals, see if you can solve the problem yourself.
+Before you pick up the phone and call the professionals, give it a shot and see if you can solve the problem yourself.
 You’ll save money and maybe even learn something new!
 That’s a win-win for anyone.

-13. Stock up on dollar store snacks before a road trip and save $25 to $50.
+13. Stock up on dollar store snacks before a road trip and save $25–50.

-If you normally stop for snacks while on the road, purchasing them at a dollar store ahead of time eliminates the need to buy overpriced goodies from a convenience store or gas station.
-Snag a plastic shoebox while you’re there so you can keep all the goodies organized.
+Road trips might look a little different this summer.
+But no matter where you’re headed for whatever reason, you can still save some money.
+If you normally stop for snacks while on the road, buying them at the dollar store ahead of time will help you not buy overpriced treats from a convenience store or gas station.
+Grab a plastic shoebox while you’re there so you can keep all the goodies organized for the road trip (yeah, even if it’s just a Sunday drive out in the country).

 14. Look for discounts on your rental car.